-To provide enhanced data security, we are deprecating the username and password-based authentication for Freshservice APIs in favor of API key-based authentication by May 31st, 2023.
+To provide enhanced data security, we are deprecating username and password-based basic authentication of Freshservice APIs.
+After May 31st 2023, only Basic auth with API key will be supported.

-Post the deprecation date of May 31, 2023, all API requests using basic authentication will fail.
-This means all your workflows and customizations using password-based authentication will fail.
+Post the deprecation date of May 31, 2023, all API requests using username/password through basic authentication will fail.
+This means all your workflows and customizations using username/password through basic authentication will fail.